 Seek and Answer

-To help you develop your information literacy skills and to develop your curiosity in the field of health psychology, you will complete six "Seek and Answer" activities.
+To help you develop your information literacy skills as well as spark your curiosity in the fields of stress and pain, you will complete three "Seek and Answer" activities.

 You will need to answer each question using two sources.

 The first is a "layman's" source.
 For example, you might try simply googling the question.
 These are sources that pretty much anyone would have access to - and require little to no specialized training or knowledge (beyond high school) to understand.
-Do not use NIH webpages as your layman's source.
-These are sites that start with
+Do NOT use NIH webpages as your layman's source.
+These are sites that start with (But note that these sites can be used to find peer-reviewed sources - see below).